Confederación Nacional del Trabajo: The Civil War

-1938–1939

 In April 1938, Juan Negrín was asked to form a government, and included Segundo Blanco, a member of the CNT, as minister of education, and by this point, the only CNT member left in the cabinet.
 At this point, many in the CNT leadership were critical of participation in the government, seeing it as dominated by the Communists.
 Prominent CNT leaders went so far as to refer to Blanco as "sop of the libertarian movement" and "just one more Negrínist."
 On the other side, Blanco was responsible for installing other CNT members into the ministry of education, and stopping the spread of "Communist propaganda" by the ministry.

 In March 1939, with the war nearly over, CNT leaders participated in the National Defense Council's coup overthrowing the government of the Socialist Juan Negrín.
 Those involved included the CNT's Eduardo Val and José Manuel González Marín serving on the council, while Cipriano Mera's 70th Division provided military support, and Melechor Rodríquez became mayor of Madrid.
-The council attempted to negotiate a peace with General Francisco Franco, though he granted virtually none of their demands.

-The CNT during the Francoist dictatorship
+Franco era and transition to democracy

 In 1939 the Law of Political Responsibilities outlawed the CNT and expropriated its assets.
 At that time the organization had a million members and a large infrastructure.
 According to one estimate, roughly 160,000–180,000 members of the CNT were killed by the Franco government.

 The CNT acted clandestinely inside Spain during the Franco years, as well as conducting activities from exile, and some members kept on fighting the Spanish State until 1948 through the guerrilla actions of maquis.
 There was much disagreement amongst factions of the CNT during these years.
 There was a major split after the National Committee inside Spain chose to support members of the Republican government in exile, while members of the Libertarian Movement in Exile (MLE) (basically the CNT-in-exile) stood against further collaboration with the government.
 Even Federica Montseny, who had joined the Republic as Minister of Health changed her stance on collaboration, describing the "futility of...participation in the government."

 In January 1960, the MLE was formed by the CNT, the FAI, and the FIJL.
 In September of the next year, a congress was held in Limoges, at which the Sección Defensa Interior (DI) was created, to be partially funded by the CNT.
 By this point, a great majority of the CNT-in-exile had given up on political action as a tool, and one of the main goals of the DI was to assassinate Franco.
 These divergent attitudes combined with Franco's repression to weaken the organization, and the CNT lost influence among the population inside Spain.
-In 1961 it began to regain strength, consolidating itself during the 1960s and 1970s thanks to penetration of anarcho-syndicalist ideology into Catholic anti-Francoist workers' organizations such as the Hermandad Obrera de Acción Católica (HOAC, "Worker Brethren of Catholic Action") or Juventud Obrera Católica (JOC, "Catholic Worker Youth").